netdata/netdata/collectors/ebpf.plugin/README.md

 #### Synchronization

 This chart shows the number of calls to `vfs_fsync`.
-This function is responsible for performing a fsync or fdatasync on a file.
-You can see more details on Synchronization
+This function is responsible for calling `fsync (2)` or `fdatasync (2)` on a file.
+You can see more details on in the Synchronization section.

 #### Open